 Liposuction is a fat removal surgery that helps re-contour specific areas of the body, such as the abdomen, hips, buttock and flanks, that are resistant to diet and exercise.
-Our Metairie plastic surgeons use liposuction to create a slimmer appearance.
+Our plastic surgeons use liposuction to create a slimmer appearance.
 This surgery uses a small tube-like device known as a “cannula”, which loosens fat cells and then suctions them out.
-Our Metairie plastic surgeons also offer other alternatives to liposuction that are not as invasive, such as CoolSculpting.
-Traditional liposuction is best for patients who desire a greater amount of fat to be removed.
-Our Metairie plastic surgeons will discuss all the options during the initial consultation.
+Our plastic surgeons also offer other alternatives to liposuction that are not as invasive, such as CoolSculpting.
+Traditional liposuction is best for patients who desire a greater amount of fat to be removed, however our plastic surgeons will discuss all available options during the initial consultation.

 Tumescent liposuction is a common approach used by surgeons.
 It is a suction-assisted (SAL) form of lipo that first injects a liquid agent into the area that is to be treated.
 The liquid agent includes saline, Lidocaine (a numbing agent) and Epinephrine (a medication that controls bleeding).
 A cannula is then inserted and passed through the fat deposits, suctioning them out.
 An attached power-aided motor allows the surgeon to control the speed of the fat removal, which can be as great as a few pounds or as little as several ounces.

 Ultrasound-assisted liposuction (known as “ultrasonic”) is a technique used on areas where a greater amount of dense fat resides.
 It’s a dual process using ultrasound and suction.
 First, ultrasound waves transmit energy through a special device aimed to help loosen and melt the fat.
 This liquid is then suctioned out using a cannula.
 UAL liposuction is commonly used on men seeking a higher level of muscular definition.
 You may hear this type of liposuction referred to as hi-def liposuction or VASER® Lipo, or simply Vaser hi-def.